 Walter Shewhart called this a state of statistical control: Normality means a condition or the state of the data distribution which follows a normal distribution.
 I am not going to talk about the characteristics of a normal distribution but I can definitely tell you that a normal distribution follows symmetry about the mean and can be described in terms of mean and standard deviation.

 Capability describes how capable the process is in meeting the customer needs.
 When the customer describes his needs, he often ends up giving two things – The target and the specification limits.
 The specification limits also known as spec limits are provided to the business to give them an idea on the acceptable variation to the customer.
-The customer by providing these limits immediately tell the business that they should endeavour to produce their product within this range.
+The customer by providing these limits immediately tell the business that they should endeavor to produce their product within this range.

 Mean or specification limits?